THCa Flower vs Concentrates: What’s the Difference?

 Feature | THCa Flower | THCa Concentrates |

-Format | Whole, raw hemp buds | Extracted oils or solids (wax, badder) |
+Format | Whole, raw, natural buds | Extracted oils or solids (wax, badder) |

-Equipment Needed | Lighter, pipe, joint, or dry herb vape | Dab rig, e-rig, or dab pen |
+Equipment Needed | Lighter, pipe, joint, or dry herb vape (oven) | Dab rig, e-rig, or dab pen |

 Ease of Use | Very easy — familiar for most users | Requires a small learning curve |